bhhnguyen/bhhnguyen.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     These are screenshots from <a href="https://2021.huntinality.com/puzzle/thedatingsim.html">Dating Sim</a>, a puzzle embedded in a brief dating sim visual novel developed in RenPy.
-This puzzle was about determining how to satsify constraints about each of the dating show's contestants and making deductions about said constraints to get to an answer.
-(You might need to download the executables to play since the site is archived.)
 </div>

 <div class="row">